Navigating the Crypto Bull Run: Tips and Insights

 Emotional Decision-Making Traps

-Emotional decision-making during market euphoria often manifests as abandoning pre-established investment plans, overtrading, or concentrating in high-risk assets without proper risk assessment.
-Novice traders are particularly susceptible to these traps, as the fear of missing out (FOMO) can drive them to chase assets that have already experienced substantial price increases.
+Market euphoria often manifests as abandoning pre-established investment plans, overtrading, or concentrating in high-risk assets without proper risk assessment.
+Novice traders are particularly vulnerable here.
+Fear of missing out (FOMO) drives people to chase assets that have already experienced substantial price increases — buying near peaks and holding through corrections.

 FOMO and Hype-Based Investing

-Hype-based investing, where decisions are driven by social media influence or viral marketing rather than fundamental analysis, has repeatedly led to significant losses when market sentiment shifts.
-Projects promising unrealistic returns or yields significantly above market averages should trigger immediate scepticism, as exemplified by the LUNA/Terra collapse in 2021-2022 that resulted in billions in investors‘ losses, ultimately affecting their money.
+Decisions driven by social media influence or viral marketing rather than fundamental analysis have repeatedly produced significant losses when sentiment shifts.
+Projects promising unrealistic returns should trigger immediate scepticism.
+The LUNA/Terra collapse in 2021-2022 resulted in billions in investor losses — a direct product of hype-driven investing without fundamentals.

 Preparing for the End of a Bull Run